tomcl/fsharp-transforms/README.md

 Programming requires good **algorithms** , **types** , and code **quality**.
 The length of Knuth's classic and excellent [The Art of computer Programming](https://en.wikipedia.org/wiki/The_Art_of_Computer_Programming) shows the depth of knowledge required to use **algorithms** effectively.
 In FP choosing the correct **types** to implement data structures is typically done first and very important.
 Having chosen algorithms, and types, writing code of high **quality** then makes an enormous difference, especially for code maintenance.

+Better alorithms,  better structure, all also improve code quality.
+Those things are hard work to get right, and very time-consuming to retrofit.
+The things in this document are easy to learn and implement and can be safely retrofitted to improve code.
+They apply to a wide variety of programs.

+Although these transforms are "robotic" - which to implement is a matter of judgement.
+Choosing good names requires a detailed understanding of the program semantics.

 # **Seven Types of Code Transformation**

 Each of these types of transformation represents identifiable code which can be transformed and (usually) made better.
 In some cases the transformation is nearly always beneficial.
 In others it is a matter of judgement.
 Thinking about how you might apply these transformations to your code is the way to write better code.
 Practice and it will become very fast.

 The transformations are grouped loosely into types as below.

 Writing good code is about more than these transformations.
-For example, the correct types muts be identified and written.
-Monadic types, where useful, muts be used.
+For example, the correct types must be identified and written.
+Monadic types, where useful, must be used.
 These transformations nevertheless are helpful when writing the actual code.

 1. **Functional (and let value definition) abstraction**